 - PREMIER SUITES PLUS Glasgow George Square: A super central option with bright fully-featured self-catering apartment suites.
 Hook yourself up with a splurge-worthy penthouse suite to enjoy a drink on your own private balcony overlooking George Street or Queen Street.

-✓ Top neighbourhood for shopping & city sightseeing
+✓ Top neighbourhood to stay in Glasgow for shopping & city sightseeing

 Stroll south of George Square and you’ll enter Merchant City, one of Glasgow’s oldest and most charming areas.
 The Scottish city’s rough-and-tumble reputation doesn’t quite fit the elegance & sophistication that you’ll soak up in the eclectic Merchant City.